Meet Roy Bedard

 Mr. Bedard's work has been featured in Florida Trend Magazine and he has been called the “World’s Policeman” by the US Commercial Services, taking note of his International police training experience.
-He has assisted in the development of such non-scripted television series as ROOKIES (A&E) FEMALE FORCES (Biography Channel) OPERATION WILD (Planet Green) and TAKEDOWN Broward County (TLC) and LIVE PD (A&E).
+He has assisted in the development of non-scripted law enforcement television series such as ROOKIES (A&E) FEMALE FORCES (Biography Channel) OPERATION WILD (Planet Green) TAKEDOWN Broward County (TLC) and LIVE PD (A&E).
 He regularly provides live news analysis of unfolding events on public radio, television and a variety of other news sources.
 Roy has published articles in top magazines and periodicals including Blackbelt Magazine and the Law Enforcement Trainer.